 Cosmetic Dentistry by the Leading Natural Smile Dentist – Dr. Yuriy May

 At Natural Dentistry, the entire orofacial and craniofacial philosophy is anchored on true biomimetic function and dental esthetics.
-Dr. Yuriy May, the best dentist in CT for cosmetic dentistry, understands that in order for facial and individual beauty to be achieved, both cranial, facial, dental and oral concerns need to be evaluated, understood and ultimately addressed.
-The challenge of combining the triad of phonetics, function, and esthetics has always been the primary restorative goal of exceptional dentists like Natural Dentistry’s Dr. May, however, it remains a rare concept among average dentists across the USA.
-As the access to information continues to increase, the cosmetic understanding and savviness of patients increases, creating unprecedented demand for highly specialized dentists like Dr. May to integrate the full spectrum of all esthetic dental aspects that can be improved for a particular patient.
+Dr. Yuriy May, one of the top biological cosmetic dentists in CT understands that in order for facial and individual beauty to be achieved, both cranial, facial, dental and oral concerns need to be evaluated, understood and ultimately addressed.
+The challenge of combining the triad of phonetics, function, and esthetics has always been the primary restorative goal of integrative dentists like Natural Dentistry’s Dr. May.
+As access to information continues to increase, understanding and appreciation of cosmetic dentistry appreciation has increased creating strong demand for expertise for dentists who speak both “biology” and “beauty” in one.

 Dr. May’s Cosmetic Dentistry Specialties

-Dr. Yuriy May has become a leader in the field of smile makeovers and beautiful dental restorations so much so that clients from international politicians to movie celebrities have flown into our brand new dental esthetic cosmetic and surgery center in central Connecticut for week long smile rehabilitations, augmentations, full smile makeovers, cosmetic enhancements and full mouth restorations.
-Dr. May’s exclusive specialties include:
+Dr. Yuriy May has become a leader in the field of natural smile makeovers and beautiful dental restorations so much so that clients from all walks of life, from humble moms to international politicians to names you have seen on the big screen have flown into our state-of-the-art dental cosmetic and surgery center in Connecticut for week-long smile rehabilitations, smile design assessments, full smile makeovers, veneer redos, and full mouth restorations.
+Dr. May’s cosmetic specialties include:

 - Natural Smile Design & Smile Makeovers: Made to look entirely natural, and entirely perfect like the patient was blessed with the world’s most beautiful teeth, from birth.
 Natural Smile Makeovers always turn heads

-- Poor Cosmetic Dentistry Fixes: Unfortunately, many dentist portray themselves to be “capable” of cosmetic dentistry without true expertise and Dr. May has fixed hundreds of botched smile makeovers and redone poor and fake looking veneer cases.
-Smile ReDos are Dr. May’s specialist and other dentist refer patients to him for redo’s continuously across the USA
+- Poor Cosmetic Dentistry Fixes: Unfortunately, many dentists portray themselves to be “capable” of cosmetic dentistry without true expertise and Dr. May has fixes botched smiles and redoes poor, unnatural-looking veneer cases.
+Smile ReDos are Dr. May’s specialty and other dentists have refered patients to him for redo’s